msmbuilder/msmbuilder/devtools/README.md

 - Update the version number in `devtools/conda-recipe/meta.yaml`

-- Commit to master, and tag the release on github
+- Commit to master, and tag the release on github.

+- **For version 3.4 only.** Verify that `versions.json` is being generated correctly and uploaded.
+Remove this line from this file afterwards.

 - To push the source to PyPI, use `python setup.py sdist --formats=gztar,zip upload`